npg70/galbreath-old/README.md

 ## Lineage of David Galbreath and Martha Baird

 [David Galbreath](galbreath-david-abt-1720.md) who married *Martha Baird*.
 His parents are unclear, and all children seem to have no additional records.

+## Lineage of David Galbreath and Martha Galbreath

+yes they has the same last name and its not a typo as all marriage and children records reference both having the name Galbreath.